 Writer / Director

 Dina Duma was born in Skopje, Macedonia, in 1991.
 She graduated from the Faculty of Dramatic Arts in Skopje in the department of Film and Television Directing in 2014.
 Her graduation ﬁlm THE LAST ACT (2014) screened in international festivals and won several awards, including a Grand Prix at the Montenegro Film Festival.
 Her most recent short ﬁlm Elena (2016) premiered at the Festival du Nouveau Cinéma in Montreal.
 Her next short ﬁlm The She Story will go into production in early 2017.
 Dina participated in Berlinale Talents in 2016.
-She is currently developing her debut feature SISTERHOOD with a scriptwriting grant from the Macedonian Film Agency, that has won the Coco Post Pitch Award at the Connecting Cottbus 2016.
+In 2017, she is developing her debut feature SISTERHOOD with a scriptwriting grant from the Macedonian Film Agency, that has won the Coco Post Pitch Award at the Connecting Cottbus 2016.